dxlliv/planner/docs/quick-start.md

 .
 ├─ public
 │  └─ user
+│     └─ instagram
 │        └─ {username}
 │           ├─ media
 │           │  ├─ 1.jpg
 │           │  ├─ 2.jpg
 │           │  └─ 3.jpg
 │           ├─ avatar.jpg
 │           └─ config.json
 ├─ src
 ├─ config.json
 └─ package.json
 ```

 The files you have to modify are the `config.json`.
-One is located in the root folder and contains a list of paths, the others are located in each `public/user/instagram/{username}/` folder.
+The main configuration is located in the root folder and contains a list of profile paths.
+Other configurations live in the public folder and are related to each profile, like `public/user/instagram/dxlliv/config.json`.

 ## Configuration